variablecolor/sdk/docs/ios-readme.md

 ## Changelog

+### v9.0.5

+- fixes an issue that would prevent certain hardware versions from connecting
+- updates battery calculation for newer device firmware versions
+- minor update to color search algorithm to allow for less strict inter-device matching

 ### v9.0.4

 - fixes an issue that prevented connecting to certain devices in certain locales (primarily in EU)